 00165 Rome Italy

-A short walk from St. Peter’s Square, Starhotel Michaelangelo — part of an Italian 22-boutique hotel chain — features 179 high-style rooms with minibar and television.
+A short walk from St. Peter’s Square, Starhotel Michaelangelo is a Trip Advisor 4-star rated hotel.
+It is part of an Italian 22-boutique hotel chain — features 179 high-style rooms with minibar and television.
 A maximum of three people may stay in each room; an extra bed added for a child under 16-years incurs no additional charge — a bargain in Rome.
 This hotel’s restaurant, “The Dome,” serves international cuisine.
-There is also room service, concierge, and laundry service.
+There is also room service, concierge, laundry service and two meeting rooms.

 Rates: $-$$ for special weekend rates; family plan includes 50% discount on second room occupied by children up to 16; many online specials.